CloudStationTeam/cloud_station_web/README.md

 > Tutorial to setup Python Django development environment: https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/development_environment

 ## Getting started
+**These steps can be used to set up a local development environment for this web app.
+Please follow deployment instructions instead if you want to deploy it on a web server.**
   1. Install libraries
       ```
       pip3 install -r requirements.txt